SrainApp/srain/doc/start.rst

-While your has a clear channel to join, such as `#srain`_, just click the join button, select the page "Join Channel", enter the channel name in the input entry with label "Channel", then click the "join" button:
+While your has a clear channel to join, such as `#srain`_, just click the join button, select the page "Join Channel", enter the channel name in the input entry with label "Channel", then click the "Join" button:

 .. figure:: _static/srain-join-channel.png